-A sausage of minced and seasoned fatty pork, very rich in calories.
-Visitors to Antioquia will enjoy the flavor of this region-specific Antioquia chorizo, accompanied by various types of arepas and a good long drink.
+This is a sausage of minced and seasoned fatty pork, very rich in calories.
+Visitors to Antioquia can enjoy the flavor of this region-specific Antioquia chorizo, accompanied by various types of arepas and a good long drink.

 18. Natilla y Bueñuelos (Custard and Fried Dough)